-&lt;sup>12 This icon signifies that the activity data and/or emission factor meets the standard of rigor required for third party verification under the California Climate Action Registry program and also represent ARB's preferred calculation methodology.
+&lt;sup>12 This icon signifies that the activity data and/or emission factor meets the standard of rigor required for third party verification under the California Climate Action Registry and The Climate Registry programs.
+It also represents ARB's preferred calculation methodology.